 Maui ports have the ability to accommodate large cruise ships at either Kahului Harbor or Lahaina Harbor.
 Norwegian Cruise Line has one ship, the Pride of America homeported in Honolulu Harbor and sails around the Hawaiian Islands year-round.

 However, some cruise ship itineraries include a Maui port as they reposition to and from the Pacific Northwest for the Alaska cruise season.
-In the fall, you can cruise from Vancouver to Hawaii, and in spring, it’s the reverse itinerary.
+In the fall, you can cruise between Vancouver and Hawaii, and in spring, it’s the reverse itinerary.

 Also, Princess, Carnival, Seabourn, and Viking Cruise Lines offer 14 to 32-day roundtrip Hawaiian cruises from Los Angeles, California.